earthai-tech/pycsamt/README.md

 If additional informations of survey area are available such as _true resistivity values_ as well as the _true layer names_, It's possible to used them to enhance your geophysical interpretation.
-There is feasibility to plot stratigraphy log under each station using `pycsamt.viewer.plot.plot_Pseudolog` or to write new resistivity model of entire survey line using `pycsamt.geodrill.geoCore.geodrill.to_golden_software ` or `pycsamt.geodrill.geoCore.geodrill.to_asis_montaj` members from `Geodrill` module.
+There is feasibility to plot stratigraphy log under each station using `pycsamt.viewer.plot.Plot2d.plot_Pseudolog` or to write new resistivity model of entire survey line using `pycsamt.geodrill.geoCore.geodrill.to_golden_software ` or `pycsamt.geodrill.geoCore.geodrill.to_asis_montaj` members from `Geodrill` module.
 For instance :